The real reason you waste so much time on tech——and how to stop, reclaim your motivation, and feel better than ever.

 None of this means you're flawed or a bad person, by the way.

-The cause of the bad feelings—the guilt, the stress, the anxiety… what's even behind much of the shame, depression, and regret that weaves in and out of your life—is the same thing that's incredibly effective at instantly relieving all those bad feelings.
+The cause of the bad feelings—the guilt, the stress, the anxiety… what's even behind much of the shame, depression, and regret that weave in and out of your life—is the same thing that's incredibly effective at instantly relieving all those bad feelings.

 Source: Michael Sweater comics, posted to Reddit by the author.

-One I call the Doomscroll Feedback Loop.
+I call it the Doomscroll Feedback Loop.

 Source: Adam Ellis comics